Gem and I

 Gem and I is the twelfth studio album by Emm Gryner, released September 21, 2010 on Dead Daisy Records in Canada and Second Motion Records in the United States.

 The album consists of duets with a variety of other singers, including Sara Quin of Tegan and Sara, Matt Nathanson, Joe Elliott, Sass Jordan and Mike Smith, in character as Bubbles from Trailer Park Boys.
+It was produced by Grammy and Juno Award winner Greg Wells.